feichao93/temme/examples/stackoverflow/readme.md

 # }
 ```

-This selector uses value-capture/array-catpure extensitively and extracts lots of items while remains clear and readable.
+This selector uses value-capture/array-capture extensively and extracts lots of items while remains clear and readable.
 The output has a similar structure as the temme-selector, which makes understanding the selector more easily.

-There are some other syntax constructs and their meanings are as follows: The `&` (line 9, 11) means referrence to the parent node (like in less, sass or [stylus](http://stylus-lang.com/docs/selectors.html#parent-reference)); In line 10, temme first sets `$accept` to `false`, then if temme finds that the parent node matches `.accepted-answer` (line 11), temme sets `$accept` to `true`.
+There are some other syntax constructs and their meanings are as follows: The `&` (line 9, 11) means reference to the parent node (like in less, sass or [stylus](http://stylus-lang.com/docs/selectors.html#parent-reference)); In line 10, temme first sets `$accept` to `false`, then if temme finds that the parent node matches `.accepted-answer` (line 11), temme sets `$accept` to `true`.

 When implementing a web crawler, we first analyze the structure of the web page, then write down the temme-selector on the playground for every kind of page, and then save the selector to a file.
 When the crawler have downloaded the HTML document, we use the corresponding selector to extract JSON from HTML.

 ## Conclusion

 The examples have covered most of the temme.
 In practice, most websites have a clear HTML structure which is easy to analyze, and temme fits well in such situations.
 In my experience coding the crawlers, temme turns out to be a concise and convenient tool to extract structured JSON from HTML.
-You can goto [the GitHub repository](https://github.com/shinima/temme) for the full documentation.
+You can go to [the GitHub repository](https://github.com/shinima/temme) for the full documentation.